 How it works

 The Government of Canada will pay the interest owing that your revised payment does not cover.
-This may last for up to 60 months during the 10 year period after you end your apprenticeship.
+This may last for up to 60 months during the 10-year period after you end your apprenticeship.

 This Stage starts once you complete Stage 1, or once you have been in repayment for over 10 years after you end your apprenticeship.

-During Stage 2, if you continue to experience difficulty meeting your repayment obligations, the Government will begin to cover both the principal and interest that exceeds your reduced monthly payments.
+During Stage 2, if you continue to experience difficulty meeting your repayment obligations, the government will begin to cover both the principal and interest that exceeds your reduced monthly payments.
 As long as you remain eligible for the RAP, the balance of your loan is gradually paid off.
 Repayment obligations will not exceed 15 years after you end your apprenticeship.

 Note: Once you have received a Stage 2 RAP period, you cannot receive a new loan until your existing loans are paid in full.
 However, you can return to interest-free status on your existing apprentice loan if you begin training in a Red Seal trade again.

-Repayment Assistance Plan for Borrowers with a Permanent Disability
+Repayment Assistance Plan for Borrowers with Disabilities

 Repayment Assistance Estimator